argoproj/argo-rollouts/docs/features/canary/plugins.md

 ### Disabling a plugin

 A step plugin that will execute during your Rollouts will fail the canary deployment whenever there is an unhandled error.
-If a step plugin is used in multiple rollouts and is suddely unstabled, none of the rollouts will be able to progress.
+If a step plugin is used in multiple rollouts and is suddenly unstable, none of the rollouts will be able to progress.
 To make the plugin less disruptive and the upgrades easier, you can use the `disabled` flag in the plugin configuration to disable it globally.
 This will skip the plugin execution in every Rollout where it is configured, and progress to the next canary step.